GrinonBarrett/Taksidos/Placeholder Creature.md

-### ???
+### Arbreberakhor
-Found in the remains of locations devastated by fire.
-Canucorryn are born by the combined energy of the malicious focus of an arson and pained torture of its victims.
-They are typically territorial over the place where their birth hearth lay, but can become wildly destructive forces if provoked or forced to relocate.
-Many wildfires have been attributed to such creatures.
-The collective noun is a Raze.
+Magical insects which grow to strange sizes.
+Each segment of their body appears to be a swirl of pastel colors and each ot their six legs is an individual primary or secondary color.
+Their violet eyes appear as another color to any creature with more than 3 chroma.
+They hunt in packs but are not as territorial as would be expected of such a creature.
+They favor 2 to 1 odda when attacking and debilitate the senses of their prey quickly to enable mass attack.
+The collective noun is a blur.

-**Creature Type**: Canucorryn are Fiends.
+**Creature Type**: Arbreberakhors are Insects.

-**Size**:  A canucorryn is just over 1 yard in length and just shy of a foot in height.
-They weigh between 45-70 pounds.
+**Size**:  A canucorryn is just over 1.5 yards in length and beeteen 16" and 21" in height.
+They weigh between 60-80 pounds.
 They are small creatures.

-**Hitpoints**: A canucorryn has no hitpoints.
+**Hitpoints**: An arbreberakhor has no hitpoints.

 **Attributes**:
 [Body] 9 (+3)